Non-negative curvature and torus actions: Preliminaries

+The following corollary of Theorem \ref{misre} follows for an almost isotropy-maximal torus action via a simple adaptation of the proof in \cite{GGKRW} (cf. the proof of Theorem \ref{t:amism}).

-\begin{corollary} Let $M$ be a closed, simply-connected, non-negatively curved Riemannian manifold admitting an effective, isometric, almost maximal torus action.
+\begin{corollary} Let $M$ be a closed, simply connected, non-negatively curved Riemannian manifold admitting an effective, isometric, almost isotropy-maximal torus action.
 Then $M$ is rationally elliptic. \end{corollary}

-In Section \ref{s6} we will need to consider generalizations of Theorem \ref{Spindeler}, Proposition \ref{Spindelerprop} and Lemma \ref{locallystandard} to manifolds of almost non-negative curvature, so we recall the definition of almost non-negative curvature here, as well as an important result of Fukaya and Yamaguchi that allows us to determine under what conditions the total space of a principal torus bundle will admit a metric of almost non-negative curvature.
+In the proof of Theorem \ref{t:thma}, we will need to consider generalizations of Theorem \ref{Spindeler}, Proposition \ref{Spindelerprop} and Lemma \ref{locallystandard} to manifolds of almost non-negative curvature.
+We recall the definition of almost non-negative curvature here, as well as an important result of Fukaya and Yamaguchi that allows us to determine under what conditions the total space of a principal torus bundle will admit a metric of almost non-negative curvature. \begin{definition}[{\bf Almost Non-Negative Curvature}] A sequence of Riemannian manifolds $\left\{ \left( M,\mathrm{g}_{\alpha }\right) \right\} _{\alpha =1}^{\infty }$ is almost non-negatively curved if there is a real number $D>0$ so that \end{definition}